xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.abstractreftype._constructor_.md

 ## AbstractRefType.(constructor)

-Constructs a new instance of the `AbstractRefType` class
+Constructs a new abstract reference type from XML data.

 **Signature:**